As we return to teaching in person this fall, Teaching Fellows should focus on the following recommendations for the academic year:

-Contact the lead faculty member and any other teaching fellows in your course to understand and develop a plan for the semester ahead.
+Contact the lead faculty member and any other teaching fellows in your course to develop a plan for the semester ahead.
 While working together, create a uniform set of expectations for student assignments and participation across all sections.
 Try to maintain an equal division of work among teaching fellows and faculty members to ensure you experience a balanced workload, per Yale guidelines for teaching fellows.
+Be as transparent as possible about expectations and norms in your classroom and in the course as a whole, since transparency is an effective way to help all students thrive, but is especially helpful for students who are new to Yale.

 Communicate with students about their learning goals and course expectations: